Duke of York Young Champions Trophy: History

 The event was created by The Duke of York and John Simpson.
-This highly rated invitational event, supported by The R&A, and aims to promote the development of junior golf, encourage competitiveness and friendship between individual champions whilst also offering a unique opportunity for boys and girls to compete for the same Trophy on a top quality UK links course.
-The standard of competition continues to be incredibly high with the average handicap for last year's event being an impressive +1.5.
+The event, invite-only and supported by The R&A, aimed to "promote the development of junior golf, encourage competitiveness and friendship between individual champions whilst also offering a unique opportunity for boys and girls to compete for the same Trophy on a top quality UK links course".

 The tournament has grown from having just 11 competitors from six countries in 2001, to a field of 55 champions from 32 countries in 2013.

 The Duke of York Young Champions Trophy is organised in many ways like a professional tournament in order to give the potential stars of the future a chance to experience what life as a golf professional might involve; hence the inclusion of sponsors and official functions, including the Official Dinner hosted by the Duke of York, as well as an educational talk.
-Past players include Rory McIlroy, Anna Nordqvist, Matteo Manassero and Tom Lewis.
+Past players include Rory McIlroy, Anna Nordqvist, Matteo Manassero, and Tom Lewis.

 The tournament was wound up in 2020 when the Prince Andrew Charitable Trust ceased operations following the Jeffrey Epstein scandal.

 Academic and golf scholarships

 The Duke of York Sports Foundation is a registered charity established in 2004 to promote amateur sports.
 Academic and golf scholarships have been awarded since September 2007 to provide under 18 boys and girls with the opportunity to receive a high standard of education whilst at the same time focusing on their golf and offer an alternative to studying and training in the USA.

 Wellington College in Berkshire was chosen as the school that met all the criteria required to support both aspects of the scholarship.
-As one of the best co-educational independent private schools in Britain, it offers the International Baccalaureate, a good standard 9-hole golf course and practice facilities on site.
-It is also located near many excellent courses (including Wentworth and Sunningdale), coaches and major airports.
+It offers the International Baccalaureate, a standard 9-hole golf course, and practice facilities on site.
+It is also located near many different courses (including Wentworth and Sunningdale), coaches, and major airports.

 Candidates must meet Wellington College's academic standard, demonstrate a high level of golfing ability with clear signs of potential and are selected on a case-by-case basis.
 To date, the Foundation has awarded five academic and golf scholarships.
 All the scholars are aged between 14 and 17, with handicaps ranging from three to plus-two.
 The Foundation's aim is to award eight to ten scholarships to individuals by 2011.